 - Deformity (knee, hip, shoulder, etc.)

 Taking good care of yourself means seeing a joint specialist when you suspect a problem and taking action sooner rather than later.
 In doing so, you may be able to avoid further pain or the need for surgery.
 You may also reduce the risk of having your condition worsen or developing severe problems, for instance, if the damage advances over time and you begin to lose mobility.
-To discuss your options, schedule an appointment with one of our joint replacement doctors by requesting an appointment online or calling (843) 353-3460.
+To discuss your options, schedule an appointment with one of our joint replacement doctors by calling (843) 353-3460 or scheduling an appointment online.

 Experience World-Class Joint Care at OrthoSC